La Spezia Cathedral: Architecture

 The interior receives light from the opening in the centre of the vast cupola, with a diameter of 50 metres, supported by 12 massive columns symbolising the Apostles.
 A second source of light comes from a band of stained glass windows running around the perimeter of the main space.
 The pavement of white and grey marble, slightly sloping, converges towards the central altar of white marble, while the presbytery, paved in red marble, is slightly raised.

-In the vaulted crypt are preserved the reliquary of San Venerio (Saint Venerius the Hermit) and the tombs of Itala Mela (a mystic of La Spezia) and of the first bishops of the diocese, Monsignor Giovanni Costantini (bishop from 1929 to 1943) and Monsignor Giuseppe Stella (1898-1989, bishop from 1943 to 1975); in a space adjoining the sacristy of the crypt is the tomb of the third bishop, Monsignor Siro Silvestri (1913-1997, bishop from 1975 to 1989).
+In the vaulted crypt are preserved the reliquary of San Venerio (Saint Venerius the Hermit) and the tombs of Itala Mela (a mystic of La Spezia) and of the first bishops of the diocese, Monsignor Giovanni Costantini (bishop from 1929 to 1943) and Monsignor Giuseppe Stella (1898–1989, bishop from 1943 to 1975); in a space adjoining the sacristy of the crypt is the tomb of the third bishop, Monsignor Siro Silvestri (1913–1997, bishop from 1975 to 1989).

 Works of art

-At the centre of the main space is a wooden crucifix of the 18th century.
-The altar, the ambo and the tabernacle of Carrara marble are all works of the sculptress Lia Godano.
-The baptistry, the choir, the pews and the confessional are to the designs of Cesare Galeazzi.
+At the centre of the main space is a wooden crucifix from the 18th century.
+The altar, the ambo and the tabernacle of Carrara marble are all works of the sculptor Lia Godano.
+The baptistry, the choir, the pews and the confessional are the designs of Cesare Galeazzi.
 The Deposition of Christ is a bronze by Angiolo Del Santo.